ananthakumaran/fdb/README.md

 A `t:FDB.Transaction.Coder.t/0` specifies how the key and value should be encoded.
 The coder could be set at database or transaction level.
 The transaction automatically inherits the coder from database if not set explicitly.
-Under the hood all the functions uses the coder transparently to encode and decode the values.
+Under the hood all the functions use the coder transparently to encode and decode the values.
 Refer `FDB.Database.set_coder/2` if you want to use multiple coders.